 Applicants must request that NCBE report their MPRE score directly to Missouri.
 Score reports submitted by applicants are not acceptable.
-Additional information can be found online on the MPRE Score Reporting page.
+Additional information can be found online on NCBE's MPRE page.
 You may also contact NCBE by telephone at (608) 280-8550.

 Missouri Educational Component Test

 Because the UBE tests on uniform principles of law, the Supreme Court of Missouri and the Missouri Board of Law Examiners have prepared a mandatory open book test ("Missouri Educational Component Test" or "MECT").
 The review materials ("Missouri Materials") include outlines on subjects such as Torts, Civil Procedure, and Real Property.
 The Missouri Materials and the MECT are located at http://www.courts.mo.gov/page.jsp?id=325.